About the Devon Heritage Centre

 See our research enquiries website page for more details, and for information on how to contact private and professional researchers to undertake other types of research enquiries.

 Staff are able to give talks on the work of Devon Archives and Local Studies Service, and on various aspects of historical research, including local and family history.

 Exhibitions are regularly mounted in the Heritage Centre display cases outside the refreshment room, and in the searchroom.

 Tours of the Devon Heritage Centre can be arranged for students, family history and local history groups.
 If you wish to request a talk or tour for your group, please telephone or e-mail the Community Learning Officer, Brian Carpenter.

 More information on Events and Activities

-Devon Archives and Local Studies Service generally issues a newsletter once or twice a year.
-Current issues, and past issues of the Devon Record Office and Devon Heritage Services newsletters can also be accessed online
+Devon Archives and Local Studies Service has previously issued its own newsletter once or twice a year.
+Past issues of the Devon Record Office and Devon Heritage Services newsletters can be accessed online

 Guides to sources and research topics

 Both the former Devon Record Office and the Westcountry Studies Library used to produce a series of information sheets on various types of sources and about popular research topics.
-These have been available free of charge in the searchroom and in the former library premises in the past, and we are gradually updating these information sheets.
+These have been updated for only a few topics, but are still available free of charge at Devon Heritage Centre.

 Most of the guides to archival sources and research topics which are published online have been regularly updated and are available through this website.
 Local studies information sheets are now mostly updated as well, and can also still be accessed online.